-Why students/team have taken above mentioned domain?
+Why have students/team taken above mentioned domain?
 (Please specify the reason) (Note: For more content or information, one may attach additional pages to this card.)

+because of all people are not aware with all plants and its information such as uses, benefits.
+With help of our app, they get information about it.

 How frequently student team has gone for observation on field, mention with date, place, time etc.?
 Which are the key observations that they have noticed?

+We visited nursery on dated 29th march at the place near waghawadi road which is located in Bhavnagar.
+There we noticed that many rare and different species of plants.

 A. How many interactions/interviews team members have done?

+We are interact with two person.
+First one is botanist and second one is a nursery men where we got Information About every types of plants, fruits and flower.

 B. Who are the user and various stakeholders on domain?
 Describe their persona (Name, age, occupation/education, roles and responsibility etc.)

+Likely to be professional plant enthusiasts, gardeners and student who are interested in

+Identifying different plants for their own use or for educational purpose.

+Persona: Om ,25 years old gardener.
+Role and responsibility: Om has a personal garden

+That he take care of in his spare time as an amateur gardener, he wants to learn more about the plants.

 C. List out the questions asked by team while having observation and interview?

+1.How important is accuracy and speed when identifying plants?

+2.what would you expect from a plant identification app?

 What is something special/random/unusual (i.e. activity, environment, interaction, object or user) team have observed at the domain?
 Please elaborate the conditions with photographs if available.

+We interaction with nursery and farmer to get information about plant name and its detail. our team research at hill station to know some rare plant.

 Enlist any five major problems observed by your team in the respective domain.
 Mention any one for which you have empathize user the most and which might become your problem statement.
 Give reasons of selection of particular problem/issue based on empathy.

+Five major problem is, internet connection, scanning problem, limited dataset, This app is available in only one or two language, Inaccurate result.
+Inaccurate Plant Identification: One of the major problem observed by the team in plants identifier Domain is inaccurate plant identification.
+Many users have reported that the app is not able to Correctly identify the plant species, which can lead to incorrect information being displayed.

 Define your “PROBLEM DEFINITION” for the project as per below format.
 Which might be refine till end of Ideation phase if you wish.